wp-plugins/bemo-a-z-index/readme.txt

 1. Here's a screenshot of it in action

 == Changelog ==

+= 0.0.8 =
+* Refactored to make it more like the PRO version.

 = 0.0.6 =
 * Added a link for feedback on the PRO version.